 Advising information for the different colleges can be found here: Undergraduate Advising Offices.

-Students with less than 56 credits and who have not been admitted to a college can go to any one of the Neighborhood UUD advising offices to initiate a major change or submit a major change request by completing the online major change request form.
+Students with less than 56 credits and who have not been admitted to a college can go to any one of the Neighborhood UUD advising offices to initiate a major change or submit a major change request by clicking on the link below and completing the online major change request form.

 To add an additional major, a second degree, a minor and/or a specialization also requires that a student meet with the advisor in the department that administers it.